 I’ve since worked to transform both my libraries, both in redesigning the physical learning space and through a cultivation of a participatory learning environment and culture.
 I’ve shared about my work here on this blog and through writing and presenting all over the place.
 I love what I do and I’m passionate about helping other educators to bring creative, hands-on STEM learning experiences to their schools through makerspaces.

 I’m also the proud author of two books.
 Challenge-Based Learning in the School Library Makerspace is a book that I co-wrote with Colleen Graves and Aaron Graves.
 In this book, we dive deep into design challenges, design thinking, and more.
 We talk about creating a maker culture in your school, connecting with other makers in your community and connecting to the curriculum through makerspace projects.
-It’s available on Amazon and other online retailers now.
+It’s available on Bookshop.org, Amazon and other online retailers.

 Reimagining Library Spaces: Transform Your Space on Any Budget, is my library learning space design book that I wrote for ISTE.
 This book is a practical guide to transforming your library.
 It’s based off of my writings and eCourses related to library space design.
 I offer an overview of different learning space design theories as well as lots of practical exercises for brainstorming changes to your space.
 Five different library spaces are featured throughout the book to give you lots of ideas and inspiration.
-It is available from ISTE and from Amazon.
+It is available from ISTE, Bookshop.org and Amazon.

 I originally started this as a library blog to share with my students.
 That gradually morphed and shifted as I discovered the Maker Movement in 2014.
 I’ve always been a crafter and I saw Makerspaces as the perfect merging of my passion for creativity with my desire to create STEM learning spaces.
 I initially started the blog as Intarsia for Technicals (a play on a knitting term).
 I documented my journey of creating a Makerspace, including lessons learned and reflections along the way.
 Eventually, I chose to change the name to Renovated Learning.
 This name reflects that this blog is about rethinking, remaking, and renovating learning and how we create learning experiences as educators.